sharvaritik/sharvaritik.github.io/index.md

 # About Me

 ## Past Professional Experience
-* Visiting Fellow in School of Mathematics, Tata Institute of Fundamental Research, Mumbai, India.
+* Visiting Fellow, School of Mathematics, Tata Institute of Fundamental Research, Mumbai, India.
 (August 2022 - May 2024)
-* Postdoctoral Reasearcher at Department of Mathematics, IISER-Bhopal, Bhopal, India.
+* Postdoctoral Reasearcher, Department of Mathematics, IISER-Bhopal, Bhopal, India.
 (April 2022 - July 2022)

 ## Education
-* PhD in Mathematics from School of Mathematics, IISER-Thiruvananthapuram, Kerela, India.
+* Integrated PhD in Mathematics, School of Mathematics, IISER-Thiruvananthapuram, Kerela, India.
 (2022)
-* MS in Mathematics from School of Mathematics, IISER-Thiruvananthapuram, Kerela, India.
-(2016)
 * Bsc in Mathematics from University of Mumbai, Mumbai, India.
 (2014)